4Subsea/fourinsight-engineroom-utils-python/docs/basic_usage.rst

 Data Source
 -----------

-Timeseries data (or other types of sequential data) is often most valueable when it is considered in groups.
+Timeseries data (or other types of sequential data) are often most valueable when they are considered in groups.
+Insight is usually found by investigating the relationship between different state variables of a system.
 An example could be measurements from a motion sensor; to be able to calcuate the tilt angle of the sensor, you would need access to acceleration and gyro measurements for all three axis of the sensor.
 Another example could be parameterized wave spectrum data, where the spectrum is only fully described when you have all parameters available.

-With :mod:`fourinsight.engineroom.utils`, such groups of sequential data can be retrieved from their source using 'data source' objects.
-The :class:`DrioDataSource` class provides an interface to download groups of timeseries data from the DataReservoir.io.
-Other data sources can be set ut by inheriting from :class:`BaseDataSource`, and overriding the abstract method, ``_get()``, and the abstract property, ``labels``.
+'Data source' objects provide an interface to retrieve groups of sequential data from a source.
+Data source classes must inherit from :class:`BaseDataSource`, and override the abstract method, ``_get()``, and the abstract property, ``labels``.

-A :class:`DrioDataSource` object is initialized with a :class:`datareservoirio.Client` object and a dictionary containing labels and timeseries IDs as key/value pairs.
+The :class:`DrioDataSource` class handles data from the DataReservoir.io.
+It is initialized with a :class:`datareservoirio.Client` object and a dictionary containing labels and timeseries IDs as key/value pairs.

 .. code-block:: python